ArthurDanjou/artsite/content/projects/krum.md

 Distributed learning scales training across multiple workers, but a single malicious worker can collapse the model by sending arbitrary gradients.
 Krum implements aggregation rules that are provably robust to Byzantine failures, guaranteeing convergence even when a fraction of workers are adversarial.

-As the field matures, the number of experimental parameters grows — model architecture, dataset, number of workers and Byzantine workers, communication topology, attack strategy, aggregation rule, learning rate schedule, initialization scheme.
+As the field matures, the number of experimental parameters grows: model architecture, dataset, number of workers and Byzantine workers, communication topology, attack strategy, aggregation rule, learning rate schedule, and initialization scheme.
 Each paper makes distinct implementation choices that are rarely isolated in reusable components.
 Krum organizes its functionality into **three layers** to address this:

-1. **Primitives** — aggregation rules, attacks, and a zero-copy model wrapper.
+1. **Primitives**: aggregation rules, attacks, and a zero-copy model wrapper.
-2. **Simulations** — faithful reproductions of experimental protocols from seminal papers.
+2. **Simulations**: faithful reproductions of experimental protocols from seminal papers.
-3. **Orchestration** — a programmatic API for reproducible parameter sweeps over thousands of experiments.
+3. **Orchestration**: a programmatic API for reproducible parameter sweeps over thousands of experiments.

 ## Primitives